binfnstats/ImHapE/README.md

 ### Overview
 ---

 IHapE is written in python and uses numpy to generate haplotype arrays.
-Any simulation software can be used to generate haplotypes for analysis, but we provide a simple evolutionary simulation framework that models  exponentially growing population under a a random birth-death process.
+Any simulation software can be used to generate haplotypes for analysis, but we provide a simple evolutionary simulation framework that models an exponentially growing population under a a random birth-death process.
 It was developed for modeling SARS-CoV-2 evolution (allows for back mutations under a neutral model), but can be adapted to any non-recombining genome.

 ### Getting started
 ---